Tokyo vs New York Culture Shocks – A Japanese Traveler’s Perspective

 But there’s one fun thing both cities have in common: fast walkers!
 Whether you’re in Shinjuku Station or dashing through Times Square, people move with purpose.
 If you stand still too long, you’ll get swept away!

-Transportation & City Layout : New York vs Tokyo
+Transportation & City Layout : Tokyo vs New York

 I’ve traveled to many countries, but Tokyo’s public transportation still amazes me.
 It’s fast, punctual, and clean.
 Whether you’re taking a local train, hopping on the metro, or catching the Shinkansen bullet train, everything runs like clockwork.
 The stations are spotless, the signage is clear (often in English, too!), and even during the rush hour crush, people line up and behave politely.